 It depends on the lender and how your line of credit works.
 Generally, the faster you repay your balance, the more you’ll save in interest.
 The one exception is when a lender charges a flat fee instead of interest or prepayment penalties.
 In this case, it doesn’t matter how much time you take to pay it off, you’ll have to pay the same amount.

 3 alternatives to a business line of credit

 Not sure a line of credit is right for your business?
 Consider these alternatives instead:

 - Business credit card.
 A business credit card can be simpler to use on small expenses if your lender doesn’t give you a debit card to access your credit line.

 - Business microloan.
 If you were considering a credit line because you have a one-time expense that’s too small for a term loan, a microloan can give you more competitive rates and is often easier to qualify for.

 - Invoice factoring.
 When you’re regularly experiencing cashflow gaps due to unpaid invoices, this option allows you to sell your invoices at a discount to a factoring company.
 This typically comes with fewer credit requirements than a line of credit.

 Business lines of credit can be ideal for projects with ongoing expenses or when you’re hit with seasonal cashflow gaps and need working capital.
-But they can have higher rates than term loans — and even some credit cards — and aren’t that helpful for a one-off cost.
+But they can have higher rates than term loans — and even some credit cards — and aren’t necessarily ideal for a one-off cost.

-You can learn more about your financing options by checking out our guide to business loans.
+You can learn more about your financing options by checking out our comprehensive guide to business loans.

 Frequently asked questions